danielmsimuko/01-linux/README.md

-# Linux Foundation Certified System Administrator
+# Linux System Administrator
-These are my study notes for the Linux Foundation Certified System Administrator Exam.
+These are my study notes for the Linux Certified System Administrator/Engineer exam.
 They comprise of the bulk of the commands I have come across.
 At a more advanced level, these commands become longer, more complex but more powerful.

 These notes will be expanded upon as my knowledge bases continues to grow so I hope they provide some value to you.